The owners have very pushy sellers who has recommended a preliminary agreement with a non-refundable deposit 10k. Are such agreements sensible?

 There is nothing unique about conveyancing in St Anns registration formalities.
 As opposed to being determined by geographic area, timeframes can adjust subject to the party submitting the application, whether it is in order and whether the Land registry need to notify any other persons or bodies.
 At present in the region of 80% of such applications are fully addressed within two weeks but some can be subject to longer delays.
 Historically registration is effected after the purchaser is living at the property therefore 'speed' is not always primary concern but if there is a degree of urgency associated with the registration then you or your conveyancer can communicate with the Registry to express the reasoning for an expedited registration.

-Due to the input of my in-laws I had a survey completed on a house in St Anns prior to retaining conveyancers.
-I have been advised that there is a flying freehold element to the property.
-Our surveyor advised that some banks tend refuse to grant a mortgage on a flying freehold house.
+I decided to have a survey carried out on a property in St Anns ahead of appointing conveyancers.
+I have been advised that there is a flying freehold element to the house.
+The surveyor advised that some lenders tend refuse to give a mortgage on such a property.

 It depends who your proposed lender is.
-Santander has different requirements for example to Halifax.
-If you contact us we can look into this further with the relevant mortgage company.
-If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in St Anns.
+Santander has different instructions for example to Halifax.
+If you e-mail us we can investigate further via the relevant lender.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in St Anns.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in St Anns to see if the conveyancing will be more expensive.